particle-iot/docs/src/content/datasheets/certifications/certification.md

 ### Integration

 The Photon as well as the PØ/P1 Modules are covered under certifications from the FCC.
-Certified radio modules comply with the "Intentional Radiator" portion (Part 15c) of FCC certification.
+Certified radio modules comply with the **Intentional Radiator** portion (Part 15c) of FCC certification.

  - The **Photon** is certified as a single-modular transmitter that carries a modular grant.
 Modular certified radio modules are allowed for integration into multiple host end products by the FCC.